Flying In Times Of Covid-19 — I Am Ready!

 4 — Security Control

 For security control, I was wondering how this would be.
-In this case, I would say it was also very fast, many different lanes open, to avoid bottlenecks and passengers getting close to each other and floor marks indicating the social distancing positions.
-On the other hand, the only new process that I perceived was showing your face to the security staff for a few seconds to validate there are no elements hidden under it.
+In this case, I would say it was also very fast, with many different lanes open to avoid bottlenecks and passengers getting close to each other and floor marks indicating the social distancing positions.
+On the other hand, the only new process that I perceived was showing your face to the security staff for a few seconds to validate that there are no hidden elements.

 We went to one of the open restaurants.
 Even though we had to queue, finding a place was comfortable.
-We saw how every time a table was available, and the staff took care of disinfecting the table, chairs, and elements around immediately.
+We saw how every time a table was available, the staff immediately disinfected the table, chairs, and elements around.

-During boarding procedures, all passengers are once again informed they require to wear a mask during all times of the flight and to avoid any contact with passengers, the first ones to board the aircraft were the ones sitting on the back compartment and so on.
-As you know, before it was First or Business Class passengers, followed by priority and then from back to the front of the cabin.
-As soon as we boarded the plane, the crew provided each of the passengers with Antibacterial gel and a disinfectant wipe towel.
+During boarding procedures, all passengers are once again informed they require to wear a mask during all times of the flight, and to avoid any contact with passengers, the first ones to board the aircraft were the ones sitting on the back compartment and so on.
+As you know, before, it was First or Business Class passengers, followed by priority and then from back to the front of the cabin.
+As soon as we boarded the plane, the crew provided each passenger with Antibacterial gel and a disinfectant wipe towel.
 Cabin Crew is wearing a mask and gloves during the entire flight.

 8 — In-flight